Kitware/VTK/Documentation/release/dev/add-vtkOCCTPDCReader.md

 * If an assembly label shares a name with one of its siblings, the reader will append a '_' followed by a number to make the name unique.
 * You can request that the reader produce a map (represented as a 2-component vtkIntArray named *NodeMapping* attached as Field data to the output) which represents each renamed vtkDataAssembly node and the node that shared its original name.

+In addition, both OpenCASCADE readers no longer depend on deprecated collection aliases or typedef-only headers that are not part of a standard OpenCASCADE 8 installation.
+Existing OpenCASCADE 7.x support is preserved.